 (1) Without limiting section 6(4), a plantation interest does not confer any right of possession.

-(2) A plantation interest is not a lease or licence to use or occupy land or a subdivision of land to which section 20 of the Town Planning and Development Act 1928 applies.
+(2) A plantation interest is not a lease or licence to use or occupy land or a subdivision of land to which section 135 or 136 of the Planning and Development Act 2005 applies.

+[Section 10 amended by No. 38 of 2005 s.
+15.]

 11. Registration of surrender of plantation interests: effect

 (1) When a surrender of the whole of a plantation interest is registered, all rights, obligations and restrictions under the relevant agreement cease to have effect, except to the extent that the agreement provides otherwise.